msabramo/kallithea/docs/api/api.rst

 rescan_repos
 ------------

 Rescan repositories.
-If remove_obsolete is set, Kallithea will delete repos that are in database but not in the filesystem.
+If ``remove_obsolete`` is set, Kallithea will delete repos that are in the database but not in the filesystem.
 This command can only be executed using the api_key of a user with admin rights.

 INPUT::